dime-coin/electrum-docs/faq.rst

    On Linux/Windows/macOS, you can enable logging to disk.
    Using the (Qt) GUI, go to menubar>Tools>Preferences>Misc, and tick "Write logs to file".
-After restarting Electrum, debug logs will be written to the :code:`logs/` folder inside the :ref:`datadir <datadir>`.
+After restarting Electrum-Dime, debug logs will be written to the :code:`logs/` folder inside the :ref:`datadir <datadir>`.